calvin-cs262-organization/monopoly-project/README.md

-# CS 262 Monopoly Project
+# CS 262 Project

 This is a sample application for CS 262 at Calvin University that includes a client and a server as separate repos in one GitHub organization.

 Include your project vision statement in this main MD file.
-Then include additional files for the other deliverables, including:
+Then include references to additional files for the other deliverables, such as:

-- Design Models, e.g., this [design specification](https://github.com/calvin-cs262-organization/monopoly-project/blob/master/design.md)
+- Design Models (e.g., this [design specification](https://github.com/calvin-cs262-organization/monopoly-project/blob/master/design.md))

-- Presentation Materials, e.g., here&rsquo;s a [sample presentation](https://github.com/calvin-cs262-organization/monopoly-project/blob/master/presentations/presentation.pptx)
+- Presentation Materials (e.g., this [sample presentation](https://github.com/calvin-cs262-organization/monopoly-project/blob/master/presentations/presentation.pptx))

-- Other documents, e.g., here&rsquo;s a [sample test script](https://github.com/calvin-cs262-organization/monopoly-project/blob/master/testing/csWebsiteTestScript.pdf).
+- Other documents (e.g., this [sample test script](https://github.com/calvin-cs262-organization/monopoly-project/blob/master/testing/csWebsiteTestScript.pdf))

 The raw documents for these deliverables should be checked into this project repo.